hc-fig/Haver-Lost-and-Found/README.md

 # Haver-Lost-and-Found
 A lost and found site for use at Haverford College

+The main files of the project are server.js and front-page.html (the latter of which is located in the "pages" folder)

 NOTE: This site is not yet being run on a permanent web server!
 To access the site in the meantime, please follow the usage instructions below.